aiglematth/simple_obfuscator/docs/ARTICLE.md

-# LLVM obfuscation pass or how to have beatiful codebase but messy binaries
+# LLVM obfuscation pass or how to have beautiful codebase but messy binaries

 ## Abstract